 Law firms of all sizes struggle with online marketing.
 Here’s a quick test to see how your firm’s site measures up with SEO best practices.

 Go to your website.
 Now scroll to the footer.
 Do you see a link that looks like this?
 If the answer is yes, you can stop here.
-Your law firm’s SEO needs work.
-Lots of it.
-Take a look at this article.
-Everyone else can keep playing.
+Digital agencies, like Findlaw, that insert branded footer links on client websites are, in my opinion, usually untrustworthy.

 Now I want you to visit a resource that will help you determine whether you have issues with your link profile.
 Link problems have become more of a focal point in SEO over the last few years as Google’s search algorithm has gotten better at detecting spam.
 Lots of exact match anchor text, and links from low quality directory sites, can lead to algorithmic downgrades and manual penalties.
 In order to have a clear picture of site performance, and potential, it’simportant to know what links are pointing to your site.
 Webmaster tools, ahrefs, and Open Site Explorer are all useful resources for researching link profiles.
 I use Open Site Explorer quite a bit, so I’ll put my focus there for this article.

 Type your URL into Open Site Explorer.
 Then scroll to the left sidebar, and select “linking domains.”
 This will give you a list of all the domains that link to your homepage.
 Do you like what you see?
 Are there strange or off topic sites linking to you?
 Click through to some of the linking pages.
 Are they reputable?
 Multiple links from spam directories, and shell blogs should raise a red flag.

 Next, scroll two slots down and select “anchor text.”
 Are the links to your site built within “branded” terms, such as your firm name, or within “money” keywords, like “your city law firm?”
 The more optimized your anchor text, the greater the likelihood you have a Penguin issue.